kamailio/kamailio-wiki/docs/cookbooks/devel/core.md

 ### kemi.reply_route_callback

-Set the name of callback function in the KEMI script to be executed as the equivalent of \`reply_route\` block (from the native configuration file).
+Set the name of callback function in the KEMI script to be executed as the equivalent of `reply_route` block (from the native configuration file).

-Default value: ksr_reply_route
+Default value: `ksr_reply_route`

-Set it to empty string or "none" to skip execution of this callback function.
+Set it to empty string or `none` to skip execution of this callback function.

 Example: